 Jack and Ben Wright

 This duo didn't begin when Ben was in the womb, but it could have, given the close playing between father and son.
-Many parent musicians find their children are interested in a different music, and that was true for Ben's teenage years.
-But for the last twenty-some years (Ben is 47, living in Taos NM) they have been on the same path of acoustic improvisation, and have been getting together as regularly as possible, given the distance between them.
-Their 3300 mi.
-Jan.
-2014 tour of the West took them to Albuquerque, Phoenix, LA (twice), Bakersfield CA, Oakland (twice), Berkeley, San Francisco (twice), Reno, Provo UT, Denver , Manitou Springs CO, and Pueblo CO.
+Many parent musicians find their children are interested in a different music, and that was true for Ben's teenage years, when he was playing in a punk band.
+But for the last thirty years (Ben is 52, living in Taos NM) they have been on the same path of acoustic improvisation, and have been getting together as regularly as possible, given the distance between them.

 A sample of the recording session Jan.
 2013 in Taos NM here